ninbura/windows/README.md

 		- enable "public folder sharing"
 		- enable "password protected sharing"
 	- configure other system settings you'd like which weren't included in the above list or the `bulk-edit-settings` powershell script.
-12. ### download, install, & run winget-autoupdate (bulk software installer/updater | gui for winget-autoupdate)
+11. ### download, install, & run winget-autoupdate (bulk software installer/updater | gui for winget-autoupdate)
 	- download & run [wigui](https://github.com/Romanitho/Winget-Install-GUI/releases)
-	- move `wigui.exe` to your documents folder
+	- move `wigui.exe` to your documents folder & run it
 	- click on the "configure wau" tab
  		- load `c:/repos/install-and-configure-microsoft-windows/.blacklist.txt`
 		- reference image below for configuration on this tab